 Babies are born curious, they come into the world with an innate desire to understand how things work, a desire to learn.
 They are drawn to new things and experiences, they question, explore, and, by doing so, they learn thanks to their curiosity!

 All children have some level of innate curiosity that motivates them to explore.
 As a parent, you don’t have to “make” your little one curious, because they already have this innate trait.
 But what you can do is help them cultivate their curiosity so your child can be a lifelong learner.

 What does science say about curiosity?

 Research has shown that it is a child’s inner desire to learn (their curiosity), not external pressures, that motivates them to seek out new experiences and solutions.
 Curious people are “seekers” of knowledge.
 They do not only enjoy exploring, but they actually like to look out for challenges.
 Curiosity helps people approach uncertainty in a positive light.

 Knowing how to cultivate your child’s curiosity is very important, but there are 3 things you should also keep an eye out for: the curiosity crushers.
-According to Dr. Bruce D. Perry, M.D., Ph.D., an internationally recognized authority on brain development and children in crisis, these are: fear, restrictions, and absence.
+According to Dr. Bruce D. Perry, M.D., Ph.D., an internationally recognized authority on brain development and children in crisis, these are fear, restrictions, and absence.

 - Absence: The presence of a caring, encouraging, and invested adult provides essential factors for optimal exploration.
-It gives your child a sense of safety as well as reinforcement and approval for his discoveries.
+It gives your child a sense of safety as well as reinforcement and approval for their discoveries.

 Remember that helping your little one learn to use curiosity through exploration is one of the best skills you could ever cultivate!